 If you have any technical computer skills, you will find using WordPress relatively straightforward.
 Building a simple website will require time and patience; however, it’s achievable for most.

 By using the WordPress platform, you will be ready to migrate your website content to a professional designer when your budget allows.
-This means that you will already be familiar with the website editor (having spent many hours building your website) and have content formated in a suitable form ready for working with a WordPress web designer.
+This means that you will already be familiar with the website editor (having spent many hours building your website) and have content formatted in a suitable form ready for working with a professional WordPress web designer.

 To inspire your web design creativity, I have put together a list of the top ten websites which deliver professional results for their construction business.
 Examples have been randomly selected based on their merits and will have been created by a web designer.